This page contains affiliate links, meaning we get a commission if you decide to make a purchase through our links, at no cost to you.

 Jaromir Jagr is one of the most underrated players/rookie cards in the hobby.

-The 1990 Jagr Upper Deck RC is an icon in our eyes as many of us on staff can relate to tearing open more than a few packs of 1990 UD in search of this bad boy.
+The 1990 Upper Deck Jagr rookie card is an icon in our eyes as many of us on staff can relate to tearing open more than a few packs of 1990 UD in search of this bad boy.

 We consider it to be a great-looking card that is somewhat undervalued based on where it will be 10 years from now compared to other HOF-type players who dominated their sport similar to the way Jagr did.